-Fewer birds grace our skies.
-Once so numerous that their cries and beating wings created a deafening sound over California’s Great Central Valley, migrating flocks are disappearing.
+With bird habitat vanishing before our eyes, fewer birds are gracing our skies.
+Once so numerous that their cries and beating wings created a deafening sound over California’s great Central Valley, migrating flocks are disappearing.
 They have fallen to habitat destruction, water and food shortages and climate change.
 As the silence grows, so do the ominous implications.

-California forms a critical part of the Pacific Flyway, a grand route of avian migration that spans from Alaska to South America.
+California is a linchpin of the Pacific Flyway, a grand route of avian migration that spans from Alaska to South America.
 Birds traveling this pathway come to California to feed, rest and winter in the state’s wetlands and forests.
 They carry nutrients that enrich our soils—including agricultural lands—and play a vital role in the ecosystem as both predators and prey.
 Shorebirds, waterfowl, songbirds and raptors also generate billions of dollars in revenue from birdwatchers and hunters.

 California’s wetlands once supported 40 to 80 million waterfowl each winter.
-As more people moved into California, 95 percent of the wetlands were converted to farmland, cities and other uses.
+Today, more than 95 percent of wetlands have been converted to farmland, cities and other uses.
 Despite the habitat losses, California still supports some of the largest concentrations of wintering waterfowl and shorebirds found anywhere in the world.
 The majority of these birds rely upon a quilt of managed wetlands and bird-friendly agricultural lands.
 But with California continuing to grow, these lands, and the water that supports them, are under constant threat.

 The Nature Conservancy has worked for more than 50 years on projects that help protect migratory birds in California.
 Despite our success in watersheds such as the Cosumnes and Sacramento Rivers, migratory species continue to decline—not just in California, but globally.